Dry Herbs

 Timing is crucial when harvesting herbs for drying.
 Aim to pluck your herbs in the morning after the dew has dried but before the sun gets too hot.

-Choose herbs that are healthy and free from any signs of disease or pests.
+• Choose herbs that are healthy and free from any signs of disease or pests.

 2. Preparation:

+Once you’ve harvested your herbs, removing any dirt or insects is essential.
+You can do this by gently rinsing the herbs under cold, running water.
 After rinsing, gently pat the herbs dry using a clean cloth or paper towel.
-Be careful not to bruise or crush the leaves and stems, as this can release some of the essential oils.
+Be careful not to bruise or crush the leaves and stems, as this can release some essential oils.
+You can also use a salad spinner to remove excess moisture, especially for delicate herbs like basil and cilantro.

 3. Drying: